power-watt/notes/machine-learning-resources.md

 [Predict an Answer with a Simple Model](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-for-beginners-predict-an-answer-with-a-simple-model) (8 min)

-* Example of summed sqared error (SSE) regression to fit parameters to a line
+* Example of summed squared error (SSE) regression to fit parameters to a line

 [Copy other People's work to do Data Science](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-for-beginners-copy-other-peoples-work-to-do-data-science) (3 min)